Caramel Apple Empanadas are FLAKY, BUTTERY hand pies filled with fresh Granny Smith apples, apple pie spice, and a RICH caramel sauce.

 Be sure to leave off the caramel sauce before freezing.

-Speaking of the freezer… serve these empanadas with this grilled peach and mascarpone ice cream for a complete dessert!
+Speaking of the freezer… serve these empanadas with this toasted almond ice cream for a complete dessert!

 - 10 empanada dough discs